Considering Marriage Counseling or Couples Therapy? Remember These Tips

 Even if you’ve attended individual therapy, starting couples counseling can stir up feelings of anxiety.
 It might feel overwhelming to talk about your relationship issues with a professional counselor—and that’s completely normal.

 Couples counseling can be a powerful tool for any relationship, helping couples boost relationship satisfaction, develop healthy communication skills, and build healthier partnerships.
+Effective marriage counseling emphasizes the importance of addressing relationship issues openly with professional guidance, which can significantly enhance the counseling process.
 And the numbers back this up: Common types of couples therapy, such as emotion-focused therapy (EFT) and the Gottman method, have high success rates.
 According to the American Association of Marriage and Family Therapists, marriage counseling has a success rate of 98 percent.

 Not every couple who attends couples therapy stays together, but preparing for counseling can help you (and your partner) make the most of your therapy sessions.
 Here’s how to navigate couples therapy to build a happier, healthier relationship with your partner.